alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 ## 2022-05-30
 ### Task updates
-- Prepping for the June fireside chat (inviting speakers)
+- Prepping for the June fireside chat (inviting speakers+planning logistics)
 - Adding information from book dash contributor files to the main repo (happening tomorrow)
 - Processing workflow information from BD for next community research update
-- Catching up on
+- Processing interview material to return to community members

 ### Thank yous
 - VH for the talk feedback+speaker suggestion!
 (And continuing to give the talk- despite health!)
 - AR for getting things set up with the Bristol hub - we may be getting
 - great suggestions for slack/community building from the Community Building team & Whitaker lab
-- GB for the suggestion for fireside chat.
+- GB for the suggestion for fireside chat
+- RD for a conversation about open infrastructure
 - And of course, thank you MS for the trust this week while in the states!

 ### Event updates
 - king’s college: 31 may (ready to go for tomorrow!